 Action: Send SMS to a number with a message

-This can be extremely useful when you’re wanting to send a message to your loved one to say you’re on your way, but you want to stay the right side of the law/safety – have IFTTT send that text for you!
+This can be extremely useful when you’re wanting to send a message to your loved one to say you’re on your way, but you want to stay on the right side of the law/safety – have IFTTT send that text for you!
 You can customise the message, so your partner will get a text if your normal style (“Yo, I iz on my wayz. lol”…..or however you like to communicate with others – I’m not judging)

 Trigger: When any call is missed, placed or answered

-Action: add event to Google Calendar
+Action: add an event to Google Calendar

 Your phone keeps this record for you, but I’m a search fiend – information is power, and if I can quickly search for something on my laptop, it’s easier for me.
 I have all calls logged into my Google Calendar – super helpful for those of us who perhaps aren’t as organised.